Denver Cocaine Possession Lawyer

 Skilled Drug Crime Defense for Colorado Residents

-Drug charges are pursued aggressively both in Colorado and on a federal level.
-Cocaine was the third leading cause of hospital admissions and the second leading cause of deaths in 2012 with only alcohol and marijuana being higher.
 Possession charges can be filed against you even if you do not have cocaine on your person; for example, if your home is searched and cocaine is found or if your car is searched and someone else in the vehicle is in possession, you may also face charges.
+It’s important to hire an experienced Denver drug crimes lawyer to start building your defense.
+Call (720) 548-2990 today.

 Cocaine Possession Enhancements Are Possible

 As with any form of drug possession, it is possible to have additional charges filed against you if you are in possession of cocaine.
 For example, simple possession is generally charged as a Class 4 felony in Colorado but if you are arrested within 1,000 feet of a school and charged with sale of cocaine the charges will be increased to a Class 5 felony.
+A knowledgeable drug possession lawyer can provide guidance tailored to your specific situation and help build a strong defense.

-Additionally, if you are arrested and have cocaine and large amounts of cash, baggies or other paraphernalia which may indicate you intend to sell cocaine, you could be facing Class 3 felony charges for drug trafficking, drug distribution, or both.
+Additionally, if you are arrested and have cocaine and large amounts of cash, baggies, or other paraphernalia which may indicate you intend to sell cocaine, you could be facing Class 3 felony charges for drug trafficking, drug distribution, or both.

 State & Federal Charges of Cocaine Possession